 Note: Brev only hands over the machine once the setup is complete.
 This means running an open ended process like starting a server with

 npm run start in your .brev setup script will appear to be infinitely loading.
 We're working on a fix, but for now, please do not run open ended processes in this script.

-You might want to experiment with environment changes without modifying the .brev/setup.sh file committed to main.
+You might want to experiment with instance changes without modifying the .brev/setup.sh file committed to main.
 You can do this easily with the

 brev reset command.
 Simply make changes to the setup script and run

-brev reset preserves your file system, including uncommited changes, while getting you a clean environment.
+brev reset preserves your file system, including uncommited changes, while getting you a clean instance.
 This will run your new setup script on fresh hardware.